Campus Improvement Plan

 Strategy 3: Continued implementation of our skill-building, high-interest CESITS class for math and reading and periodic "Saturday School" sessions for additional Tier 3 support

-Strategy's Expected Result/Impact: increased student growth and achievement
+Strategy's Expected Result/Impact: Increased student growth and achievement

-Staff Responsible for Monitoring: administrators, instructional support team
+Staff Responsible for Monitoring: Administrators, instructional support team

 ESF Levers: